clementgallet/libTAS/docs/guides/options.md

 #### Native events

 This option makes the game access the real event system.
 It is useful to debug games that don't take inputs from the user.
-Checking this option may make input recording not working.
+Checking this option may make input recording not work.

 ## Tools